 “Rapture” is derived from Middle French rapture, via the Medieval Latin raptura (“seizure,kidnapping”), which derives from the Latin raptus (“a carrying off”). –Wikipedia

 1) Jesus preparing a place … will come and get you

 “Don’t let your hearts be troubled.
 Trust in God, and trust also in me.
 There is more than enough room in my Father’s home.
 If this were not so, would I have told you that I am going to prepare a place for you?
 When everything is ready, I will come and get you, so that you will always be with me where I am.
 And you know the way to where I am going.”
 (John 14:1-4)

-2) The “rapture” is a secret not revealed in prior ages — not found in the Old Testament
+2) The “rapture” is a secret not revealed in prior ages — but the tribulation is prophesied in the Old Testament